 ), and reflects processes from my time co-leading the YouTube team from 2008-2014.
 As I left in 2014, I was asked by a number of folks to write down some of the key processes we used as we scaled through that hypergrowth period.
-Some of the insights here have been taken and applied by many other teams as they have scaled as well.
-Based on their learnings and a conversation with
+I’ve since decided to scale this project and research rituals from many other great leaders and companies.
+This research is being compiled into a book called

 When I arrived, the team had grown to a couple hundred employees (~1/3rd pre-acquisition, ~2/3rd post).
 My initial role was owning the monetization strategy, and over the course of the following years, that scope grew and we settled into a pattern where three of us primarily drove YouTube; I ended up taking on ownership of most of the core tech functions (product, engineering, and UX), Robert Kyncl covered the business functions (content, sales, and marketing), and our boss Salar Kamangar was the CEO.
 The team we constructed was fairly special and was the key to our success.